techbone/expert-system-on-medical-diagnosis/README.md

 ## Overview

-The Medical Diagnosis Expert System is built using the `experta` Python library, which provides a rule-based expert system framework.
+The Medical Diagnosis Expert System is built using the `experta` Python library,which provides a rule-based expert system framework.
 The system prompts users to input their symptoms and uses a set of rules to diagnose diseases based on the symptoms provided.

 ## Features